aklivity/zilla-docs/src/reference/config/bindings/binding-sse-kafka.md

 > `array` of `object`

-List of criteria (any match)Kafka filters for matched route when adapting `sse` data streams to `kafka` data streams.
+Kafka filters for matched route when adapting `sse` data streams to `kafka` data streams.

+List of criteria (any match).
 All specified headers and key must match for the combined criteria to match.

 ##### filters[].key